pyrinas-iot/pyrinas-ble-client/Readme.md

 This repository is a scaffold that anyone can use to get started with the nRF52 DK.
 Currently the only board definition available is for the Particle Xenon.

+## Getting started

+A brief walkthrough of Pyrinas can be [found here.](https://www.jaredwolff.com/meet-pyrinas-a-new-way-to-use-your-xenon/)

+Files for that blog post are located in the `examples/intro/` folder.

 ## Install (Mac OSX Only)

 **Note:** want to add your platform?
 Pull requests are appreciated! :)